astronomer/docs/astro/cli/local-connections.md

     :::

 Congratulations!
-You set up your Astro CLI to retrieve connections from the environment manager to use when working locally.
-Now you can run DAGs locally that use connections set in the Astro Environment manager.
+You set up your local Airflow environment with the Astro CLI to use connections created in the Astro Environment Manager.
+Now, you can run and test DAGs locally that automatically use these connections without any additional setup.